Experiences

 Kangaroo Island Living Honey

-Join us for an authentic beekeeping experience, or take one of our educational tours.
+Join Kangaroo Island Living Honey for an authentic beekeeping experience, or take one of their educational tours.
 You will be amazed!

 -

 Kangaroo Island Living Honey is a passionate family run business.
-They currently manage approximately 350 productive hives, and on a good year can extract up to 20 Tonnes of Organic honey.
+They currently manage approximately 350 productive hives, and on a good year can extract up to 30 Ton of Organic honey.

-Some of these hives will be on the farm and others will be on certified sites across the island.
-On the farm they have a Farm Gate Shop with a multitude of produce and other local products.
+Some of these hives will be on the farm the rest of them will be on certified sites across the island.
+On the farm, they have a Farm Gate Shop with a multitude of produce and other local products.
 They also run Beekeeping Tours and Beekeeping Experiences.
-All with the aim to produce products of the highest quality and as natural as possible.
+Education is their passion and everything they do is with the aim to produce products of the highest quality and as natural as possible.

-The business is part of their home surroundings, and so when you arrive it is a very relaxed and casual atmosphere.
+Owners Shawn and Anthea love their bees and the products that they create and look forward to sharing the bee's amazing story with everyone who visits.
+The business is part of their home surroundings, so you will find a very relaxed and casual atmosphere when you visit.
 There are farm animals, native animals and pets to play with and will welcome all that visit.

 -